What We Talk About When We Talk About Love

 What We Talk About When We Talk About Love is a 1981 collection of short stories by American writer Raymond Carver, as well as the title of one of the stories in the collection.
+Considered by many to be one of American literature's most ambitious short-story collections, it was this collection that turned Raymond Carver into a household name in the publishing industry.

 Content

 "Why Don't You Dance?"

-In 1977, Carver submitted a story with this title to Esquire, which Gordon Lish subsequently edited and retitled "I Am Going to Sit Down", but no version ever appeared in Esquire.
-The story was first published in Quarterly West in Autumn 1978 and later in The Paris Review in Spring 1981.
-The Quarterly West version incorporated many of Lish's suggested changes, while the final version was 9% shorter.
-It tells the story of a drinking man overseeing his yard-sale.
-The reader gets the feeling that he may be selling all his possessions, looking to start life anew.
+"Why Don't You Dance?" tells the story of a middle-aged man overseeing a yard sale, where many of his possessions are being sold.
 A young couple stops by to select furniture for their new apartment.
-They haggle a little over prices and buy a TV and a bed.
-The drinking man tells the young girl to put a record on.
-When the music begins the man asks the couple to dance.
-Uncomfortably, they comply.
-Then the drinking man dances with the young girl, and she says to him: "You must be desperate or something."
-Several weeks later, the young girl is telling her friends about the man at his yard-sale.
-She mocks the record-player and records he gave them, saying: "Will you look at this shit?"
-The story ends with her trying to make sense of the man's situation before quitting her wondering altogether.
+They briefly haggle with him over prices, buying a TV and a bed.
+The man tells the young woman to put a record on, and, when the music begins, asks the couple to dance.
+The young man is reluctant, but they dance.
+When the middle-aged man dances with the girl she tells him "You must be desperate or something."
+Several weeks later, the woman is telling her friends about the man at his yard sale.
+She indicates the record player and records he gave them, saying: "Will you look at this shit?"
+She repeatedly and unsuccessfully tries to describe the man's situation to others, hoping to make sense of the man's situation, before eventually giving up.

-The story was adapted in the 2010 film Everything Must Go starring Will Ferrell and written and directed by Dan Rush.